Blog

 • PB: Peaberry

-• C: Below screen 14 (we don’t buy these)
+• C: Below screen 14 (not purchased)

 Defect Grading

-Defects are categorized into primary and secondary:
+Defects are classified into primary and secondary:

 Final Checks and Export